Mark Belling: Other media

 In addition to his daily three-hour radio program, Belling was a guest-host for Rush Limbaugh's national radio program.
 When doing so, WISN usually broadcast this program twice rather than have someone fill in for Belling.

 Belling writes a weekly op-ed column for the Waukesha Freeman.
 It usually covers local politics or scandals but occasionally remarks on national headlines and even sports.

 Belling previously hosted a Sunday-morning television panel, Belling and Company, on WISN-TV (Channel 12) until 2000 when it moved to WDJT (Channel 58).
 The television program was discontinued in 2007, reportedly due to editorial conflicts between Belling and the management of WDJT owner Weigel Broadcasting.

 Awards

 Belling is a 2001 Marconi award recipient for best medium-market radio personality.
+He chose not to attend the award ceremony.
 In 2001, Belling was named one of the Top 100 Heavy Talkers—the most influential radio talkers in America—by Talkers Magazine, an industry publication.